-1. In the event of a severe accident at camp, immediately notify the Nurse and a Director/Head Counselor.
-If the camper is unconscious, the nurse or Director will call 911 immediately.

-2. The Nurse will administer first aid.
-Do not move the injured party unless they are in immediate danger.

-3. Instruct other staff members to remove other campers from the immediate scene.
-The nurse and a Director or Division Leader should remain at the scene with the camper.

-4. If the camper is conscious, the nurse will decide if an ambulance is necessary.
+- 1. In the event of a severe accident at camp, immediately notify the Nurse and a Director/Division Leader.
+If the camper is unconscious, the Nurse or Director will call 911 immediately. - 2.
+The Nurse will administer first aid.
+Do not move the injured person unless they are in immediate danger. - 3.
+Instruct other staff members to remove other campers from the immediate scene.
+The Nurse and a Director or Division Leader should remain at the scene with the camper. - 4.
+If the camper is conscious, the Nurse will decide if an ambulance is necessary.
 If an ambulance is called, the camper will be brought to the bottom of the hill if possible.
-If the camper is brought to a hospital by EMS for treatment, a Director, nurse, or Division Leader will accompany the camper in the ambulance.
-If feasible, a copy of the camper's health records will be given to the EMS and a Director, nurse, or Division Leader will contact the camper's parents.

-5. Nurses will complete and submit an incident report for the state.
+If the camper is brought to a hospital by EMS for treatment, a Director, Nurse, or Division Leader will accompany the camper in the ambulance.
+If feasible, a copy of the camper's health records will be given to the EMS and a Director, Nurse, or Division Leader will contact the camper's parents. - 5.
+If necessary Nurses or Director will complete and submit an incident report for the state.